Interpause/bismuth/README.md

 # Note From Me

+EDIT: I'm finally attempting to update to plasma 6, so I probably won't be using this anymore.
+But hey, there's a Krohnkite fork for plasma 6 that is being maintained: https://github.com/anametologin/krohnkite.
+I suggest using that since Bismuth was originally a fork of Krohnkite so the functionality & available keybinds are very similar.

 Hello, I use Bismuth on KDE5 for tiling.
 I am gonna maintain this fork for as long as I do use Bismuth & am stuck on KDE5, but no guarantees ofc.
 The latest Bismuth works fine still on X11.
 I am just pulling in some PRs to try and get it working on Wayland.
 Namely:

 - https://github.com/Bismuth-Forge/bismuth/pull/490